ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ## General considerations for file-specific Vim plugins

 ### What is a plugin?
-A *plugin* is the familiar name for a Vimscript file that is loaded when you start Vim.
-See `help plugin`.
+A *plugin*, as defined in `help plugin`, is the familiar name for a Vimscript file that is loaded when you start Vim.
 If you have every created a `vimrc` or `init.vim` file, you have technically written a Vim plugin.
-Just like your `vimrc`, the purpose of plugins is to extend Vim's default functionality.
+Just like your `vimrc`, a plugins serves to extend Vim's default functionality.

-A *package* is a set of Vimscript files---see `help packages`.
-To be pedantic, what most people think of as a Vim plugin is technically a package.
-That's irrelevant; the point is that plugins and packages are the same type of file as your `vimrc`, and if you have every written a `vimrc` it is within your means to write more advanced plugins, too.
+A *package*, as defined in `help packages`, is a set of Vimscript files.
+To be pedantic, what most people (myself included) call a Vim plugin is technically a package.
+That's irrelevant; the point is that plugins and packages are just Vimscript files used to extend Vim's default functionality, and if you have ever written a `vimrc` it is within your means to write more advanced plugins, too.

-#### Runtimepath
+#### Runtimepath: where Vim looks for files to load
 Your Vim runtimepath is a list of directories, both in your home directory and system-wide, that Vim searches for files to load at runtime, i.e. when opening Vim.
+If you ever wondered which files are fair game for Vim to load, the answer is files in your runtimepath.

-Here is a list of some directories on Vim's default runtimepath, taken from `help runtimepath`---you have probably seen some of them before.
+Here is a list of some directories on Vim's default runtimepath, taken from `help runtimepath`---you will probably recognize some of them from your own computer.

 > | Directory or File | Description |
 > | ----------------- | ----------- |